The Assayer: The Astronomical and Philosophical Balance

+The Assayer

+The Assayer was Galileo's devastating reply to the Astronomical Balance.
+It has been widely recognized as a masterpiece of polemical literature, in which "Sarsi's" arguments are subjected to withering scorn.
+It was greeted with wide acclaim, and particularly pleased the new pope, Urban VIII, to whom it had been dedicated.
+In Rome, in the previous decade, Barberini, the future Urban VIII, had come down on the side of Galileo and the Lincean Academy.

+Galileo's dispute with Grassi permanently alienated many Jesuits, and Galileo and his friends were convinced that they were responsible for bringing about his later condemnation, although supporting evidence for this is not conclusive.

 Science, mathematics, and philosophy

 In 1616 Galileo may have been silenced on Copernicanism.
 In 1623 his supporter and friend, Cardinal Maffeo Barberini, a former patron of the Accademia dei Lincei and uncle of future Cardinal Francesco Barberini, became Pope Urban VIII.
 The election of Barberini seemed to assure Galileo of support at the highest level in the Church.
 A visit to Rome confirmed this.
 The Assayer is a milestone in the history of science: here Galileo describes the scientific method, which was quite a revolution at the time.

 The title page of The Assayer shows the crest of the Barberini family, featuring three busy bees.
 In The Assayer, Galileo weighs the astronomical views of a Jesuit, Orazio Grassi, and finds them wanting.
 The book was dedicated to the new pope.
 The title page also shows that Urban VIII employed a member of the Lynx, Cesarini, at a high level in the papal service.
 This book was edited and published by members of the Lynx.